DomainDrivenArchitecture/provs/README.md

 ## Purpose

-provs provides cli-based tooling for provisioning desktop // server
+provs provides cli-based tooling for provisioning desktop or server resp. perform system checks.
 * provs-desktop minimal - provides a minimal setup (e.g. swappiness / randomutils) e.g. for setup on a VirtualBox
 * provs-desktop office - provides enhancements like zim / gopass / fakturama
 * provs-desktop ide - provides development environments for java / kotlin / python / clojure / terraform
 * provs-server k3s - provides a production ready & k3s setup with dualstack option
+* provs-syspec - verifies a system according to the provided system spec config file

 In general provs combines
 * being able to use the power of shell commands